 All Curious City stories originate with questions submitted by the public.
 WBEZ producers and editors regularly sift through those questions and work with reporters, radio hosts, videographers, photographers, bloggers, comic artists and even musicians to find the best answers.
-Curious City often places questions into voting rounds, so the public can make the final decision about what to investigate!
+We place questions into voting rounds, so the public can make the final decision about what to investigate!

 Beyond that, the curious citizens who submit questions regularly help track down answers.
 Some have helped conduct interviews, others have supplied important photos or documents and many have appeared live on WBEZ 91.5 FM!